Camp Coxcomb

 The Camp Coxcomb was a sub camp of the US Army Desert Training Center in Riverside County, California.
-The main headquarters for the Desert Training Center was Camp Young were General Patton's 3rd Armored Division was stationed.
+The main headquarters for the Desert Training Center was Camp Young where General Patton's 3rd Armored Division was stationed.
 Camp Coxcomb was designated a California Historic Landmark (No.985).
 The site of the Camp Granite is 45 miles East of Indio, California off Interstate 10 and California State Route 177 near the Coxcomb Mountains.
 The train stop at Freda railroad siding delivered Troops and equipment.
 The camp closed in early in 1944 after about two years of operations.